Constitution of the Balint Society of Australia

 (1) Upon any question arising at a general meeting of the Association, a member has one vote only.

-(2) All votes must be given personally or by proxy.
+(2) All votes must be given in person, or by a video conferencing platform, or by proxy.

 (3) In the case of an equality of voting on a question, the Chairperson of the meeting is entitled to exercise a second or casting vote.